-Jennifer Redmond is a partner in the Labor and Employment Practice Group in the firm's San Francisco and Palo Alto offices and is co-chair of the firm's Noncompete and Trade Secrets Team.
+Jennifer Redmond is a partner in the Labor and Employment Practice Group in the firm's San Francisco and Palo Alto offices and is Co-Team Leader of the firm's Noncompete and Trade Secrets Team.

 Areas of Practice

 Ms. Redmond specializes in executive disputes and negotiations, negotiating and litigating restrictive covenants, trade secrets litigation, and whistleblower litigation.
 She writes regularly on the topic of restrictive covenants in California and assists in the structuring of transactions and relationships to support the use of restrictive covenants.
 She has significant experience in the technology, financial services, entertainment, drug distribution, and national multi housing industries.

 Ms. Redmond's general employment experience includes counseling employers on enforcement of non-solicitation and non-compete agreements, protection of trade secrets, wage and hour compliance, WARN Act compliance, family and medical leave compliance, disability accommodation, and employee housing, among other topics; assisting in the design and implementation of restructuring and downsizing programs; mediating employment disputes; training management and employees on harassment and discrimination prevention.

 •Labor & Employment, Legal 500, 2012-2014

 •Northern California Super Lawyer, Law & Politics and San Francisco Magazine, 2006-2015